axel-download-accelerator/axel/README.md

 Axel needs your help. **If you are a programmer** and if you wants to help a nice project, this is your opportunity.

-My name is Eriberto and **I am not a C developer**.
-I imported Axel from its old repository[1] to GitHub (the original homepage and developers are inactive).
-After this, I applied all patches found in Debian project and other places for this program.
-All my initial work was registered in ChangeLog file (version 2.5 and later releases).
-I also maintain Axel packaged in Debian[2].
+Axel was imported from its old repository[1] to GitHub (the original homepage and developers are inactive).
+After this, all patches found in Debian project and other places for this program were applied.
+All initial work was registered in ChangeLog file (version 2.5 and later releases).
+Axel is being packaged in Debian[2].

 If you are interested to help Axel, read the [CONTRIBUTING.md](CONTRIBUTING.md) file.
 Additionally, there is a group to discuss and to coordinate the development process[3].
-You can also find other developers in the #axel channel on freenode.
+You can also find other developers in the
+#axel channel on freenode.

 [1] https://alioth.debian.org/projects/axel
 [2] https://packages.qa.debian.org/a/axel.html